Lab 3 - Recursion

 Q2: Hailstone

-Recall the hailstone function from homework 1.
+Recall the hailstone function from homework 1arrow-up-right.
 First, pick a positive integer n as the start.
 If n is even, divide it by 2.
 If n is odd, multiply it by 3 and add 1.
 Repeat this process until n is 1.
 Write a recursive version of hailstone that prints out the values of the sequence and returns the number of steps.

 Q2: Solution